NU-Formula-Racing/telemetry-22/SERVERPROTOCOL.md

 The server shall return the structured contents of the requested datafile.

 - `END_SESSION name`
 Ends the session and renames the datafile.
-No commands may be sent other than `BEGIN_SESSION` until `BEGIN_SESSION` is sent.
+No commands may be sent other than `"BEGIN_SESSION"` until `"BEGIN_SESSION"` is sent.

 - `BEGIN_SESSION`
 Begins a new session.